mfkimbell/high-level-system-design-notes/README.md

 * Ex: Neo4j
 * all about graph based relations, IE Facebook

-## Considerations:
+### Considerations:
+#### Choose SQL:
-* Choose SQL: For transactional systems, secure and consistent data needs, complex queries, and strong data integrity requirements.
+* For transactional systems,
+* secure and consistent data needs,
+* complex queries
+* strong data integrity requirements.

+#### Choose NoSQL:
-* Choose NoSQL: For high scalability, flexibility in data modeling, handling big data, high availability, and agile development with evolving data structures.
+* For high scalability,
+* flexibility in data modeling,
+* handling big data, high availability,
+* agile development with evolving data structures.
+* storing many TB (PB) of data
+#### Example of NoSQL use cases:
+* Rapid ingest of clickstream and log data (noSQL are optimized for high write throughput)
+* Leaderboard or scoring data
+* Temporary data, such as a shopping cart (lots of writing, data constantly changes, good for session based data that is add and removed quickly)
+* (SQL IS BETTER FOR LONG TERM LOW WRITES DATA)
+* Frequently accessed ('hot') tables (WHEN WE USE CACHING OR EVENTUAL CONSISTENCY)
+* Metadata/lookup tables

+##### **SQL databases can use eventual consistency**
+* but it's less common, and breaks ACID
+* for instanc you can use read replicaas that might have stale data for SQL
+* Using **event-driven architectures or CQRS** (Command Query Responsibility Segregation), SQL databases can be part of a system that supports eventual consistency.
+In this pattern, the system separates read and write operations, and updates are propagated to read models asynchronously.

 ## Scaling Relational Databases (SQL)
 ### Database Replication